danielthompson/riddler/2016-11-18/README.md

 It takes a while to run enough iterations for the result to converge for any given population size.
 The program above is single-threaded, but the problem is trivially parallelizable.
 I've implemented a multi-threaded version [here](https://github.com/danielthompson/riddler-solitaria/blob/master/multithreaded.cpp) (github.com) that runs `[number of cores] * iterationsPerStep` iterations (Warning: this will spike your CPU!).

+_Note: The following graphs were produced by the multi-threaded version, taking 16,000 samples at each population size._

 The results hover around 50% regardless of population size, but graphing them shows an interesting pattern:

 ![Graph1](Graph1.png)